OSU Medical Center

 Otolaryngology & Facial Plastic Surgery Residency

-Oklahoma State University Medical Center is the base for a five year residency in Otolaryngology.
+Oklahoma State University Medical Center (OSUMC) is the base site for a five year residency in Otolaryngology & Facial Plastic Surgery (ENT/FPS).
 Our residency has a linked intern year that is hosted at Oklahoma State University Medical center and meets the internship requirements of a categorical preliminary year with six months of medicine and six months of surgical service requirements.
-OSUMC is the largest dedicated Osteopathic teaching institution in the nation and is home to 11 different residency and 8 fellowship training programs with over 150 trainees on an annual basis.
-In 2013 OSUMC was granted ongoing state funding of $13 million per year which establishes it as Northeastern Oklahoma’s academic teaching institution.
+OSUMC is currently funded for 5 ENT/FPS residency spots, which allows us to bring on board one new resident per year.
+OSUMC is the largest dedicated Osteopathic teaching institution in the nation and is home to 11 different residency and multiple fellowship training programs with over 150 trainees on an annual basis.
+In early 2016, OSUMC ENT/FPS residency program was granted ACGME Pre-Accreditation status, and the program is working toward full accreditation within the next couple several years.

 |Temporal Bone Lab equipment at OSUMC|

 Hands-on clinical and surgical experience are the foundation of resident training.
-Our residents work on a regular basis with seven physicians in the Tulsa area.
-Our core residency trainers are osteopathic surgeons who practice full spectrum otolaryngology and are motivated to train residents.
-Two core trainers are fellowship trained in Head and Neck Surgery and Endocrine surgery.
+Our residents work on a regular basis with eleven physicians in the Tulsa area.
+Our core residency trainers are osteopathic and allopathic surgeons who practice full spectrum otolaryngology and are motivated to train residents.
 Residents receive graduated responsibility in surgical cases and are primary surgeons on cases as their skills advance.
-Furthermore, our residents scrub cases with additional area attending physicians including a neurotologist.
 Residents regularly participate in ablative and reconstructive Head and Neck oncologic procedures, including free flap reconstruction within our community.
+Local hospitals where residents perform surgical cases include OSUMC, Hillcrest hospital system (3 hospitals), St. John’s, Oklahoma Surgical Hospital, Tulsa Spine and Surgical Hospital, and Cancer Treatment Centers of America in Tulsa.
+This affords our residents a broad experience in management of a wide variety of acute and chronic ENT pathology.
+On a weekly basis, the ENT residents operate with well-published and eager-to-teach pediatric otolaryngologists in Oklahoma City at the The Children’s Hospital at OU with hands-on exposure to pediatric airway procedures such as supraglottoplasty and tracheal reconstruction as well as vascular malformations and craniofacial procedures.

 In addition to training available within our community supplemental “out rotations” are also available.
-Our residents rotate at the Hough Ear Institute for exposure to Otology/Neurotology, Senta’s Head and Neck Oncology Practice, and Cincinnati Children’s Hospital for pediatric otolaryngology.
-In Tulsa “out” rotation time is spent with a cosmetic surgeon and Mohs surgeon.
+Our residents rotate at the Hough Ear Institute for Otology/Neurotology during their PGY4 year.
+This provides exposure to a broad spectrum of otologic procedures including stapedectomy, cochlear implants and acoustic neuromas.
+In Tulsa “out” rotation time is also spent with Fellowship Plastic surgeon and Mohs surgeon.
+Time is allowed for a senior resident to do elective rotations if they choose to do so.

-In addition to a salary, full healthcare benefits are offered at no additional cost to the resident for the resident and their family members.
-All the major facilities that our residents rotate within supply food at no cost while on duty.
-OSU Graduate Medical Education supplies up to $1000 (year 2-3) and $1500 (year 4-5) for conferences and travel and additional grants provide one surgical textbook annually.
+In addition to a salary, full healthcare benefits are offered to the resident and their family at no additional cost.
+All of the major facilities that our residents work at supply food at no cost while on duty.
+OSU Graduate Medical Education provides up to $1000 (PGY 2-3) and $1500 (PGY 4-5) annual stipends for conferences and travel, and additional grants provide one surgical textbook annually to all of the residents.